Eating clean – especially if you’re involved in a nutrition challenge – can be tough initially.

 Prep your ingredients the night before, refrigerate, then just toss your ingredients in the Crock-Pot in the morning.
 Set your slow cook timer for eight-hours and by the time you get home from work, dinner is served.

-If you want to add some ease to your healthy lifestyle, consider one of these Crock Pot recipes:
+If you want to add some ease to your healthy lifestyle, consider this simple Crock Pot (or Instapot) recipe:

 Butternut Squash Soup by Coach Angela 🙂